offen/website/homepage/content/articles/0140-privacy-cookies.md

 title: Privacy focus?
-Consider the cookie.
+Consider the cookie
 description: Using cookies does not necessarily equal tracking your users.
 Learn how you can use cookies to respect the privacy of your users.
 date: 2020-12-28
 slug: privacy-cookies
 sitemap_priority: 0.7
 image_url: /theme/images/offen-blog-0140-privacy-cookies.jpg
 author: Frederik Ring
+must_read: True
 bottom_cta: quality

 ## Privacy focus?
 Consider the cookie